dhwani229/MSc-Dissertation-2024/README.md

 * fq.sh
   * Job script to convert the downloaded .sra files into .fastq
-  * Run time max was set to 48h and as a result, not all samples were converted, therefore I had to run another script to convert the rest of the samples.
-The rest of them were done in fq2.sh
-  * Only worked up to sample SRR6350430

-* fq2.sh
-  * Job script to convert the rest of the .sra files into .fastq
-  * The samples that weren't converted were from SRR6350431 to SRR6435636

 * rm_sra.sh
   * Job script to remove the .sra files from all the directories to save space once the .fastq conversion was complete